iamhabbeboy/thrivecart/README.md

 - PHPUnit

 ### Install
-There's a Makefile that makes it easy to execute each of the commands.
+A Makefile is included to simplify command execution.
+For example, the following command installs all dependencies needed to run the application using Docker.
 ```bash
 make up
 ```